patricklafrance/wmfnext-shell/README.md

             <nav>
                 <ul>
-                    {/* Remove the home page from the links and update the "Remote1/Page1" page link "to" prop to "/" as it's now the index route.
+                    {/* Remove the home page from the links and update the "Remote1/Page1" page link "to" property to "/" as it's now the index route.
                     */}
                     <li><Link to="/">Remote1/Page1 - Home</Link></li>
                     <li><Link to="remote1/page-2">Remote1/Page2</Link></li>